 -

-Call the number on your bill or website.
-Have your account number ready.
-Support teams (AT&T and DIRECTV, as of 2026) can verify addresses using voice biometrics.
-Expect security questions.
+Call customer support.
+Dial the number on your bill or website and have your account number ready.
+Support teams can verify addresses using voice biometrics or security questions—both AT&T and DIRECTV offer this as of 2026.

 -

-After big changes—like AT&T selling email services to Yahoo in 2022—some providers update addresses via email.
+Dig through old emails.
+Some providers update payment addresses via email after big changes, like AT&T’s move to Yahoo Mail in 2022.
 Search your inbox for “payment address update” or “billing change.”
-Lost access to your email?
-You’ll need to recover your account first.
+If you’ve lost access to that email, you’ll need to recover your account first.

 Prevention Tips